 All information is de-identified, to maintain confidentiality of the database.

 At registration, we seek information on the recipient, the donor, the eye bank practices and the operative procedure.
 Follow-up then occurs at approximately yearly intervals for an indefinite period, and ceases upon loss of the graft, or the death or loss-to-follow-up of the patient.
-At each round of follow-up, we request information on the graft and visual outcome, and upon relevant post-operative events and treatments.
+At each round of follow-up, we request information on the graft and visual outcome, and on relevant post-operative events and treatments.

 The data are entered into an Access database and checked for consistency.
 Descriptive, univariate and multivariate analyses are subsequently performed using SPPS and Stata software, and the report is eventually collated.